portellam/vfio-script/README.md

 - From anywhere, execute: `vfio-script`

 ```
   -h, --help     Print this help and exit.
   -v, --verbose  Show more output.

+  VFIO setups:

-  -D, --dynamic             Define a temporary VFIO setup as a QEMU command
+  -D, --dynamic            Define a temporary VFIO setup as a QEMU command line.
-                            line.
                            Append to a Libvirt hook or a Guest machine
                            configuration file.
 VFIO setup may be
                            created/destroyed on a Guest startup/shutdown.

-  -G, --grub                Define one or more VFIO setup(s) as command line
+  -M|--multiple-grub NUMS  Define one or more VFIO setup(s) as command line
                            permutations; setup(s) are defined as individual
                            GRUB boot menu entries, where one permutation may be
                            chosen at Host machine startup.
                            Note: multiple GPUs on separate IOMMU groups will
-                            create multiple VFIO setups.
+                           create multiple permutations.

-  -S, --static              Define a persistent VFIO setup by writing to
-                            various configuration files.

-  -G|-S --cmdline=TEXT      Define the GRUB command line.
-                            Note: avoid escape characters (") and/or VFIO
-                            commands so as to prevent problems.
-                            TEXT is whitespace delimited text.
+                           NUMS is a comma delimited list of positive numbers
+                           representing selected kernel(s); multiply the

-  -G|-S --kernels=NUMS      Multiply the permutations by the number of
+                           permutations by the number of available kernel(s) to
-                            available kernel(s) to use (sorted newest to
+                           use (sorted newest to oldest).
-                            oldest).
-                            Note: to use all available, leave blank.
+                           Note: to use all available, input '0'.

-                            NUMS is a comma delimited list of positive non-zero
-                            numbers.
+  -S|--static OPT          Define a persistent VFIO setup.
+                           OPT is an option.

+  --static grub            Write to GRUB.
+  --static conf            Write various configuration files.

+  Additional arguments:

   --allow-unsafe       Override safety limits.
 Override a maximum amount of
-                            permutations, and/or features which may repeat a
+                       permutations, and/or features which may repeat a given
-                            given command many times.
+                       command many times.
                        Note: safety limits are five (5) units each.

-  Note: the following options may be avoided to allow a given VFIO setup to
+                       Note: no prompt at execution.

+  --grub-cmdline TEXT  Define the GRUB command line.
+                       Note: avoid escape characters (") and/or VFIO
+                       commands so as to prevent conflicts.

+                       TEXT is whitespace delimited text.

-  determine which devices to use or not.
+  Guest-machine-reserved devices to match:

-  -g, --groups=GROUPS       Specify which IOMMU groups may be reserved for any
+  -g|--iommu-groups GROUPS  Specify which IOMMU groups may be reserved for any
                             Guest machine.

                             GROUPS is a comma delimited list of text.

-  -d, --drivers=DRIVERS     Specify which devices' drivers to override with the
+  -d|--drivers DRIVERS      Specify which devices' drivers to override with the
                             "vfio-pci" driver.

                             DRIVERS is a comma delimited list of text.

-  -h, --ids=HWIDS           Specify which devices' IDs to blacklist.
+  -v|--vfio-pci-ids HWIDS   Specify which devices' IDs to blacklist.

                             HWIDS is a comma delimited list of text.

-  --pci-stub-ids=HWIDS      Specify which devices' IDs to blacklist and drivers
+  -p|--pci-stub-ids HWIDS   Specify which devices' IDs to blacklist and drivers
                             to override with the "pci-stub" driver.

                             HWIDS is a comma delimited list of text.

+  Host-machine-reserved devices to match:

+  --exclude-drivers DRIVERS       Specify which devices' drivers to not override
+                                  with a VFIO driver, if not defined within
+                                  "--drivers".

+                                  DRIVERS is a comma delimited list of text.

-  --exclude--groups=GROUPS    Specify which IOMMU groups may be reserved for
+  --exclude--iommu-groups GROUPS  Specify which IOMMU groups may be reserved for
                                   the Host machine, if not defined within
                                   "--groups".

                                   GROUPS is a comma delimited list of positive
                                   numbers.

-  --exclude-drivers=DRIVERS   Specify which devices' drivers to not override
-                              with a VFIO driver, if not defined within
-                              "--drivers".
-                              DRIVERS is a comma delimited list of text.

-  --exclude-ids=HWIDS         Specify which devices' IDs to whitelist, if not
+  --exclude-hardware-ids HWIDS    Specify which devices' IDs to whitelist, if not
                                   defined within "--ids" or "--pci-stub-ids".

                                   HWIDS is a comma delimited list of text.
 ```

 #### TODO: